-Students can log into their myGCC account at https://my.gcc.edu/ics using their student ID number and password.
-Once logged in, the student should click on the Financial Info menu, and then My Account Information portlet.
+Students can log into their MyGCC account at https://my.gcc.edu/ics using their student ID number and password.
+Students then navigate to the Financial tab to view announcements and account statements, make payments and Crimson Cash deposits, and submit the Annual Financial Responsibility Agreement and Health Insurance Submission Form.
 To view the student account statement, the student will need to click on Course and Fee Statement, Generate my Course and Fee Statement, and then View my Course and Fee Statement.